A great Himalayan Mix - Rupin Pass Trek

 We were crawling and reaching out for any small pieces of precariously placed rock between the slippery ice.
 A small slip in the ice was potentially fatal.
 Half way along the ascent and we were drained of all available energy.
 Looking down the treacherous trail felt mind bogglingly frightening while staring up was tremendously demotivating.
 However, gathering all the courage we could summon coupled with the distressed ATP generated through anaerobic respiration in the muscles, we were able to reach the beautiful summit.

-For a couple of minutes, we couldn’t sink in the feeling of having made the death defying climb.
+For a couple of minutes, we couldn’t sink in the feeling of having made the death-defying climb.
 It was a moment of great achievement for the team.
 We congratulated each other on reaching the top and savored the amazing moment.

 It felt like heaven at the height of 15,300 feet with the beautiful fresh snow.
 As we posed for our Group Picture, small snow pallets started falling.
 Playing with the whitest crispy fresh snow, sliding down the sloppy trail and gasping for more oxygen was fun.
-We trekked for another 6 kms down the trail, which was equally dangerous and reached Ronti Gad completely exhausted.
+We trekked for another 6 km down the trail, which was equally dangerous and reached Ronti Gad completely exhausted.

 It was our campsite for tonight.
 We sat near the stove inside the porter’s tent, removed our wet socks to make our feet dry.
-Hot tea and tomato soup was served that helped to get our body temperature back to normal.
+Hot tea and tomato soup were served that helped to get our body temperature back to normal.